 Graduate of the Royal Military College

-Andrew Duggan has been the managing director of Insitu Pacific since the company’s inception in 2009.
+Andrew Duggan has been the Managing Director of Insitu Pacific since the company’s inception in 2009.
 In this role, he has led the company through a significant growth period, capturing major Unmanned Aircraft Systems (UAS) contracts with defence forces in Singapore, Japan, Malaysia and the UAE.
+More recently he has led Insitu Pacific’s growing role in the Commercial uses of UAS and other autonomous systems securing contracts with the BHP Mitsubishi Alliance (BMA) and Queensland Gas Corporation (QGC).

-Andrew came to Insitu Pacific from Boeing Defence Australia, where he was the senior manager of unmanned systems operations and oversaw the company’s unmanned-systems-focused business.
-He joined Boeing Australia in 2000 as an operations analyst in the System Analysis Laboratory, where he worked on projects such as Air 87 (armed reconnaissance helicopter), Air 6000 (replacement fighter) and Sea 4000 (air warfare destroyer).
-He then moved into a business development manager role and worked on JP-129 (tactical UAS) and as capture team lead on AATTS (rotary wing training), before forming the new Advanced Unmanned Systems group in 2005, where he led the development of the initial ScanEagle contract for the Australian Army.
+Andrew came to Insitu Pacific from Boeing Defence Australia, where he was the Senior Manager of Unmanned Systems Operations and oversaw the company’s unmanned-systems-focused business.
+He joined Boeing Australia in 2000 as an operations analyst in the System Analysis Laboratory, before moving into a Business Development Manager role and working on JP-129 (tactical UAS) and AATTS (rotary wing training).
+Following this he formed the new advanced unmanned systems group in 2005, where he led the development of the initial ScanEagle contract for the Australian Army.

-After the initial contract for ScanEagle was signed in October 2006, Andrew was appointed senior manager of unmanned systems operations in 2007 and managed BDA’s unmanned-systems-focused business.
-He has an excellent background in the development and analysis of requirements related to unmanned aerial systems.
+After the initial contract for ScanEagle was signed in October 2006, Andrew was appointed senior manager of unmanned systems operations in 2007 and managed BDA’s autonomous systems focused business.
+Through his various roles with Boeing and Insitu Pacific, Andrew has more than.10 year’s leadership experience in the development and application of autonomous systems technologies.

 Vice President, Business Development